-Consideration for Biodiversity in the Forestry Products Business n by Societv
+Consideration for Biodiversity in the Forestry Products Business

-ITOCHU considers the prevention of deforestation by commodities related to forest protection (wood, wood products, raw materials for papermaking and paper products, natural rubber, palm oil) as a priority item.
+TOCHU considers the prevention of deforestation by commodities related to forest protection (wood, wood products, raw materials for papermaking and paper products, natural rubber, palm oil) as a priority item.
 We are working to acquire product certifications such as FSC forest certification and to develop a traceability system to biodiversity conservation.

-· Wood, Wood Products, Papermaking Raw Material, and Paper Products (P145)
+Wood, Wood Products, Papermaking Raw Material, and Paper Products (P154)